Mark Pellant – Director & Architect

 Issi is a fully qualified and registered architect, with a RIBA Part III qualification, masters degree in architecture from the University of Brighton and an undergraduate degree from Kingston University.
-Issi joined Koru Architects in March 2016 and works closely with Mark and Christina on all stages of the design and management process.
+Issi joined Koru Architects in March 2016 and works closely with Mark on all stages of the design and management process.

 Issi is experienced with a range of design and image editing software and also loves hand sketching.
 She has worked on architectural projects in Switzerland and Bulgaria as well as the UK, giving her an insight into the international diversity of architectural styles and building regulations.
 Before she started her career in architecture, Issi worked for four years as a Section Commander at the University of London Officer Training Corps, where she trained cadets and picked up strong leadership skills.

 Aylin Metin – Architectural Assistant

 Aylin joined Koru Architects as an Architectural Assistant in February 2017 to support Mark on design work for all our projects.
 She is currently finishing her Part II Masters Degree in Architecture at the University of Kent, where her dissertation is on improving the quality of urban life through waterfront developments.